 For my first assignment with Church World Service I was sent to West Timor, Indonesia to photograph their project, Timor Zero Hunger.
 TZH is a program implemented in various villages that helps community members achieve food security through sustainable farming practices and ultimately improves daily nutrition through vegetable growth and chicken raising.
-Achieving food security in regions where people have no limited due to extreme poverty requires creative thinking, training and time.
+Achieving food security in regions where people have little to no food limited due to extreme poverty requires creative thinking, training and time.

 CWS makes regular visits to the villages that they’ve identified as needing their support the most and teaches sustainable agricultural techniques to select members of the community, who in turn teach the practices to their neighbors.
 CWS led-education sessions also provide nutrition demonstrations for mothers with children under the age of five.
 Their focus?
 How to use the vegetables you’re now able to grow to create a balanced meal for your youngsters.
 CWS hopes that fewer and fewer children have to live malnourished.